fadedpez/dnd5e-roomgen/README.md

 - Generate room layouts with configurable dimensions and light levels
 - Place monsters with random or specific positioning
 - Place players with random or specific positioning
+- Place items with random or specific positioning
+- Generate treasure rooms with scaled loot based on party size and difficulty
 - Automatic grid initialization for spatial tracking
 - Flexible service layer for easy integration with applications
 - Support for encounter balancing based on party composition